 2. Searching for a place to compost your food scraps?
 Would you like to begin composting but unsure on how to start?

-Although our main focus is to set up a student-run compost program with the dining facilities on campus, we also highly encourage faculty, staff and students to bring their home food scraps to the compost!
+We highly encourage faculty, staff and students to bring their home food scraps to the compost!
 For now, we recommend only placing in organic components such as fruits, vegetables, egg shells and other easily biodegradable material.

 Bring your items Friday morning after 9:30am when we'll be out there for the Garden Workshops for a run-down on how to get started on using our composting piles!